Center for Women's and Gender Studies

 Director of Women's and Gender Studies

-Dr. Johnson has directed the Center for Women's and Gender Studies at USC Upstate since July 2006.
-She has developed programs on campus and in the community to introduce the field of Women’s and Gender Studies as an exciting set of critical thinking skills and fresh perspectives on gender and power in personal relationships, politics, workplaces, educational settings and media culture.
+Dr. Johnson has developed programs on campus and in the community to introduce the field of Women’s and Gender Studies as an exciting set of critical thinking skills and fresh perspectives on gender and power in personal relationships, politics, workplaces, educational settings, and media culture.
+She has received grants from the South Carolina Humanities Council and the Spartanburg County Foundation, and she has been the recipient of several awards at USC Upstate, including four Tapestry awards for Multicultural Program of the Year.

 Lucy Stone Award for Outstanding Minor in Women’s and Gender Studies